Ocean-Phantom/Factorio-Mod-Configuration-Switcher/README.md

 ![](/images/Sample-Shortcuts.png)

-### Why use this over just syncing mods with saves or adding modpack paths to factorio's command line parameters?
+### Why use this over just syncing mods with saves or adding modpack paths to Factorio's command line parameters?

 First, if you don't know what those are or how to use them: